 3) Save a space

-Give your child an incentive to finish their work by allowing them to spend an hour doing their favourite thing once they’re done.
-Take them around the local area to catch some Pokemon or pop on their favourite TV show.
+Give your child an incentive to finish their work by allowing them to spend time doing their favourite thing once they’re done.
+Let them run around in the garden with their toys, play with friends or catch up on their favourite TV show.
 Keep it simple so they’re motivated to finish their homework but it doesn’t leave you out of pocket!

 Children will study most effectively when they don’t feel they’re under pressure to finish a task.
 If they’re getting really stuck with homework, offer to help or encourage them to speak to their teacher in the morning.

 When your child gets home from school, they’ll no doubt want to reach for the treats cupboard.
-Avoid sugary snacks and fill the cupboard with fuel for the brain instead.
+Avoid sugary snacks and instead fill the cupboard with fuel for the brain.
 Things such as nuts, bananas and dried fruit are ideal for them to munch on whilst doing homework (without ruining their dinner!).
+Don’t forget to keep them hydrated too, we have plenty funky drinks bottles to encourage water drinking.

 No matter what you do, it’s important that you keep your child’s routine as regular as possible so they become used to coming home from school and completing their homework.
 If they’re able to focus for an hour each evening, the rest of the day can then be spent on enjoying the great outdoors, seeing friends or something just as fun!